aaaaryaannn/intel_project/README.md

 Repeat the above steps for each program you wish to use.

 # Contributions
-This project was created by *Aryan Varale* and *Sanjana Jaiswal*.
+This project was created by <b>Aryan Varale</b> and <b>Sanjana Jaiswal</b>.
 We welcome contributions from anyone who would like to add additional programs or improve the existing ones.
 To contribute, simply fork the project, make your changes, and submit a pull request.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.